When you buy through links on our site, we may earn an affiliate commission. Learn more

 Contacts’ information will be saved with a dashboard that involves all the data, including payments and receivables.
 Moreover, you can examine the timeline to help you track any changes.

 Inventory management features display items like sales descriptions, rates, and accounts.
-You can set up price lists and adjust inventory levels with maximum flexibility.
+In addition, you can set up price lists and adjust inventory levels with maximum flexibility.
 However, for proper inventory management, you’ll need to subscribe to the inventory add-on.

 However, although the tool provides a lot of information for tracking purposes, it comes with a learning curve.
-You’ll have to spend some time learning how to use this tool, especially if you’ve never worked with multi-segment formulas before.
+As a result, you’ll have to spend some time learning how to use this tool, especially if you’ve never worked with multi-segment formulas before.

 Moreover, Zoho Books added an exclusive feature for document management by scanning documents or having clients directly send them to your mailbox.
 Zoho Books then manages to find the pattern for proper categorization to enter your data in transaction forms.